It seems like right after I quit my job to turn my side-hustle into a full-time business…

 The Lesson Here?

-Before you take your hustle full-time and for life in general, you need an emergency fund.
+Before you take your hustle full-time and for life in general, you need emergency savings.
 No exceptions.
 Things will come up and you don’t want to have to worry about making ends meet.

 — This post or page may contain affiliate links.
 Don’t worry, though.
 I only promote products that I’ve used or truly believe in.